Is Your Child Not Fitting In At School? Here’s How to Help Them

 Author: Dr Lucy Russell

-What should you do when your child compares themselves to the “popular kids”?
+• What should you do when your child compares themselves to the popular kids?

 Is Your Child Struggling Socially At School?

-In a 2018 report by the Office For National Statistics (ONS) in the UK, 11.3% of children aged 10-15 reported feeling lonely “often”.
+These issues are surprisingly common.
+As a clinical psychologist working with children, I see these patterns regularly in my clinic.
+In a 2018 report by the Office For National Statistics (ONS) in the UK, 11.3% of children aged 10 to 15 reported feeling social isolation often.

 Should I try to hang out with a new group or stick with this one in my comfort zone?